Crazy Things that Professional Portrait Photographers Do

 It's normal for photographers to do packing up for places for photo shoots.
 However, it's absolutely difficult to set up a makeshift studio in my house because of the lack of space and large amount of things lying all over.

-Everytime I have to set up my makeshift studio, I have to move some furniture and sweep the floor.
+Every time before I set up my makeshift studio, I have to move some furniture and sweep the floor.
+It takes up time and energy.

 Doing "weightlifting" during photo shoots